Lessons Learned in Project Management: Real-Life Example and Key Takeaways

 Want to turn your lessons learned workshops around?
 Follow our six steps.

 Project teams can find a way to learn from project leaders by creating a lessons-learned process.
-This way, you can have time for knowledge-sharing with your entire team.
+This way, time exists for the team to meet and share ideas.
 In addition, you can apply the knowledge from past projects to a similar project in future endeavors or new projects led by other project teams.

 We know, we know.
 Project managers ask how the team’s experience was after the project, and it’s normal to hear every project member say, “Everything’s fine.”
 “Everything went OK.”
 Begin by including the lessons learned application as early as the project planning phase.
-Remind them during team meetings to have a decent answer when asked and to be more sensitive about what is going on during the entire project lifecycle.
+Remind the team during meetings to analyze the project, ask questions, and provide answers at every step during the project cycle.

 1. Identify the problems with your project team